jmoak3/jmoak3.github.io/posts/slop-identify.md

 That said, while many business do construct policies and some opt to ban certain AI tools over slop or data security concerns, many [employees ignore these rules](https://www.welcometothejungle.com/en/articles/using-ai-secretly-at-work).
 Among employees who use AI at work, a staggering [68% of respondents in a fishbowl survey](https://blogs.blackberry.com/en/2025/02/blackberry-milestone-road-ahead) say they don't disclose their specific usage of generative AI to their boss.

 Hallucinations are a danger inherent to the tools and will be a part of them for foreseeable future.
-It's important for a workplace and their leadership to be educated on the usage of these tools, and for the right tools to be deployed officially in the workplace - lest workers find them on their own.
+It's important for a workplace and their leadership to be educated on the usage of these tools, and for useful tools to be deployed officially in the workplace - lest workers find them on their own.

 Remember, sometimes it is the [boss who is fired for secretly using AI, and naively producing slop](https://www.cnn.com/2023/12/11/media/sports-illustrated-ai-articles-ceo/index.html).